rse-council/researchsoftware.org/README.md

 # About this site

 In January, leaders of national RSE associations, local RSE groups and related initiatives from around the world came together in London for the first International RSE Leaders Workshop, organised by the UK RSE Association.
-This website and some initial blog posts and resources sprang from the breakout groups.
+This website and some initial blog posts and resources sprang from the breakouts.

 The International Network of RSE Associations (behind this website) was established as a loose grouping of the people leading national associations or in the process of setting them up and can be reached via the contact link.